Last Updated on May 8, 2022

 The Roborock also has an electronic mopping feature that gives you higher and more flexible control over the amount of water through a Roborock app.

-With the Roborock app control you can easily manage your vacuum on the go and it also features voice commands for Amazon Alexa, Siri or Google Assistant.
+With the Roborock app control you can easily manage your vacuum on the go and it also voice commands for Alexa, Siri, or Google Assistant.

 How Does Roborock S6 MaxV Work?